fex2000/JustBedwars/README.md

 # Info
 JUstBedwars is a Hypixel Bedwars Companion App for finding Player Stats.

+## Warning
+I don't have a backend for the API to work on yet, so setting a API key is required.
+API keys are only intended to be used for developers, and can be bannable if not used for development.

 # Installation
 Go to [Here](https://fex2000.github.io/JustBedwars/) and click "Download Installer", after there, I hope you have the knowledge of opening a file.